Long Live the Paysan

 At Vinatur, we are dedicated to a single mission:

-To bring our clients the most enjoyable natural wines from around the world.
+To bring our clients the most enjoyable low-intervention wines from around the world.

-By specialising in natural wines with no added sulphites, we begin with a fundamentally better wine.
+By specialising in low-intervention wines with little- to no added sulphites, we begin with a fundamentally purer wine.
 Then, guided by our Vinatur Standard, we seek to select the best tasting, most enjoyable wines.
 The Vinatur!
 Natural Wine Standard is guided by minimal intervention: nothing added, nothing taken away.
 What does this mean on the vineyard?

 The term “natural” is not an official wine designation or description and therefore leads to much debate about what it actually means.
 The natural wines we select fly in the face of commercial stereotypes.
 They resist any standardised definitions on the market today and refuse to conform to mass market pressures.
 They are alive and evolve in the bottle as well as on the palate.
 These wines are born of a strict approach: soils are tilled, or not, based on their individual characteristics, the vines tended and harvested by hand, the wines fermented without any corrective measures.
 No chemical additions, non-indigenous yeasts, filtration, added sulphites, chaptalisation or tampering with acidity levels is tolerated.
 These wines may undergo uncommonly long fermentations, but that is the will of nature and it is the duty of the vigneron to accompany this evolution.